the-turing-way/the-turing-way/templates/chapter-template/README.md

       file: path/to/open-science-resources
 ```

+### Cross check your PR

+The content of the templates are meant to guide and structure your writing.
+Please remove all of the template's placeholders, tips, and suggestions from your chapter before you submit your PR for review.

 ### Follow the style and consistency guidelines

 As you write your chapter, keep _The Turing Way's_ [style](https://the-turing-way.netlify.app/community-handbook/style.html) and [consistency](https://the-turing-way.netlify.app/community-handbook/consistency.html) recommendations in mind.